WordOps/docs.wordops.net/docs/troubleshooting.md

 ### The command `wo update` failed

 This is a known issue with WordOps v3.9.6 which has been fixed with the maintenance release v3.9.6.1.
-As a workaround you can either use the command `wo update --beta` or run again the install command :
+As a workaround you can either use the command `wo update --beta` or run again the install command:

 ```bash
 wget -qO wo wops.cc && sudo bash wo